 BayBE — A Bayesian Back End for Design of Experiments¶

-The Bayesian Back End (BayBE) helps to find good parameter settings within a complex parameter search space.
+The Bayesian Back End (BayBE) helps to find good parameter configurations within complex parameter search spaces.

 🧪 Find chemical reaction conditions or process parameters